-PCAP 2019 is the fifth in a series of regular three-year studies providing data on trends in mathematics, science, and reading achievement over the twelve-year period from 2007 to 2019.
-PCAP will be administered again in 2022, and in 2025, and so on into the future.
+PCAP 2023 is the sixth in a series of regular three-year studies providing data on trends in science, reading, and mathematics achievement over the sixteen-year period from 2007 to 2023.
 Since the outset of PCAP, a small selection of items has been released to describe the performance scales.
 Comprehensive sets of sample items for reading, mathematics, and science have been released as part of the publication series Assessment Matters!, a series of articles available on the CMEC website.
 The measurement of trends over time requires that a substantial proportion of the items remain secure; however, as items are released, new items will be developed to take their place.